Specialist Make-up Services

 Take your place in this exciting industry.
 NIDA’s Vocational Diploma of Screen and Media (Specialist Make-up Services) prepares you for a range of roles in make-up, hair and special effects for theatre, film and television.

-This year long practical and intensive training provides you with the skills and knowledge to design and apply make-up, style hair and hair pieces, and create wigs.
+This practical and intensive training provides you with the skills and knowledge to design and apply specialised make-up, style hair, create wigs and design and make prosthetics.

-The course includes a placement on NIDA’s student production program, giving you the opportunity to collaborate with expert NIDA tutors and guests from the entertainment arts industry.
+The course includes collaboration with other NIDA students on production work, giving you the opportunity to work with expert NIDA tutors and guests from the performing arts industry.

 The skills you will develop are transferable to a range of performance contexts, including theatre, dance, opera, concerts, events, film and television.